Mobile Collection Service

 - Patient is able to drive a motor vehicle, or can arrange a ride.

-Eligibility will be reviewed by Mobile Collection Services when an improvement in the patient’s condition is observed.
+Eligibility will be reviewed when an improvement in the patient’s condition is observed, or the patient no longer meets the eligibility requirements.

 Not all tests are available through Mobile Collections due to specimen collection and processing requirements.
-Refer to the APL Test Directory to determine if test can be collected by Mobile Collection Service.
+Refer to the APL Test Directory or DynaLIFE Test Directory to determine if test can be collected by Mobile Collection Service.

 Frequency of Service